About BiBB / BiBB in brief

 Business strategy

-BiBB’s business model is based on the development and sale of innovative biopsy instruments in the high-end segment under the EndoDrill® brand.
-The company creates value by designing a patented product portfolio with three product variants for improved tissue sampling used for subsequent diagnosis of several common forms of cancer.
-The products are intended for public and private hospitals offering advanced endoscopic/endobronchial ultrasound (EUS/EBUS).
-Revenue will be generated from the sales of capital equipment (EndoDrill® Drive System), but mainly from recurring sales of the associated sterile EndoDrill® Biopsy Instrument.
+BiBB’s business model is based on the development and sale of innovative biopsy instruments in the premium segment under the EndoDrill® brand.
+The company creates value by building a patented product portfolio with three product variants for improved tissue sampling, used for subsequent diagnosis of several common cancer types.
+The products are intended for public and private hospitals offering advanced endoscopic and endobronchial ultrasound procedures (EUS/EBUS).
+Revenue is generated from the sale of capital equipment, the EndoDrill® Drive System, but primarily from recurring sales of the accompanying sterile biopsy instrument, the EndoDrill® Biopsy Instrument.

-EndoDrill® is the world’s first market approved electric biopsy instrument for EUS/EBUS tissue sampling.
-EndoDrill® GI has FDA 510(k) clearance in the US (2023) and all three product variants, EndoDrill® GI, EndoDrill® EBUS and EndoDrill® URO, are CE marked according to MDR in Europe (2024).
+EndoDrill® is the world’s first powered biopsy instrument cleared for tissue sampling with EUS/EBUS.
+EndoDrill® GI received FDA 510(k) clearance in the U.S. in 2023, and all three product variants – EndoDrill® GI, EndoDrill® EBUS, and EndoDrill® URO – are CE-marked under the MDR in Europe (2024).

 Mission